On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: On Maxwell equations in general covariant tetrad Majorana -- Oppenheimer form on the background of de Sitter space-time

-Below we show that the main results can be extended to the case of electromagnetic field.
-At this we will use an old and almost unusable in the literature approach by Riemann -- Silberstein -- Majorana -- Oppenheimer in general covariant tetrad form.
-Maxwell equations in Riemann space can be presented as one matrix equation \cite{Red'kov-Bogush-Tokarevskaya-Spix-2009, Bogush-Krylov-Ovsiyuk-Red'kov-2009, Book-2009}
+Below we show that the main results can be extended to the case of electro\-magnetic field.
+To this end, we will use an old and almost unusable in the literature approach by Riemann -- Silberstein -- Majorana -- Oppenheimer in general covariant tetrad form.
+Maxwell equations in Riemann space can be presented as one matrix equation \cite{Red'kov-Bogush-Tokarevskaya-Spix-2009},\cite{Bogush-Krylov-Ovsiyuk-Red'kov}, \cite{Book}

 or

 Allowing for identities

 where